Why People Buy

 5) Belonging to something

-They’re called emotional triggers: the desire to get more, to fit in, to be successful, look good to the boss, protect your family, make difficult problems easier to solve, etc. Here’s the full list of emotional triggers.
+Emotional reactions to belonging, fear, security, or promises of stability are called emotional triggers: the desire to get more, to fit in, to be successful, look good to the boss, protect your family, make difficult problems easier to solve, etc.

-When writing your sales letter or web copy, think about the emotional reasons people make decisions, not just the logical ones (oh yeah, don’t forget the logical reasons either).
+When you write your your sales letter or web copy, think about the emotional reasons people make decisions, not just the logical ones.
+This applies even if your product is highly technical software or machinery.
+Sure, add the specs and the sizes and the capacity, but don’t forget why people really buy things.

 1. Jodi,